ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 In this context, the `remote_funding_pubkey` is the Bob key (Bob public node ID).
 Only Bob is given an anchor output.

+In this specific context only, the Bob key `B` is the "plain" public key and may have odd Y coordinate (i.e. start with `0x03` in the 33-byte SEC serialization).

 Thus, a channel funding transaction has the following outputs: